geoff2k/elden-ring-video-extract/README.md

 This will take a while.
 The script is:

-1. download the video via yt-dlp
+1. Downloading the video via yt-dlp
-2. split the video into frames via imagemagick
+2. Split the video into frames via imagemagick
 3. trim a specific part of the frame out for OCR
 4. OCR the strings out of the trimmed frames